+Figure 24.
+Rating Distribution of NFC Bonds by

 Figure 23.
-Yield Distribution of NFC Bonds by Sector Figure 24.
-Rating Distribution of NFC Bonds by the interest rate for each bond as of Dec/30/2016.
-The weights are the allocated using the notional amount of each bond.
-The sample is the same as Figure 22.
-Source: Bloomberg, AMRO staff estimates Sc
+Yield Distribution of NFC Bonds by Sector

+allocated using the notional amount of each bond.
+The sample is the same as Figure 22

+Source: Bloomberg, AMRO staff estimates

 Note: A bond is considered "rated" as long as it is rated by one of the three rating agencies: Moody's, S&P or Fitch.
 The weights are allocated using the notional amount of each bond.
 The sample is the same as Figure 22.
 Source: Bloomberg, AMRO staff estimates